-As a trumpeter, Dr. Christian McIvor is equally at home in classical and jazz/commercial settings and he is a Carol Brass Artist.
+As a trumpeter, Christian is equally at home in classical and jazz/commercial settings and he is a Carol Brass Artist.
 Based in Raleigh, NC, Christian is the lead trumpet player for the Piedmont Triad Jazz Orchestra and Latin dance band West End Mambo and he appears frequently as a soloist and as a section player with various big bands, horn sections, symphonies, chamber orchestras, and ensembles of all types across the Southeast.
 He is also a member of Degrees of Brass Quintet, a brass quintet with a focus on education that performs a wide range of styles and genres at venues of all kinds, and he is a former member of Market Street Brass, a brass quintet that regularly toured throughout United States and internationally.
-As a jazz/commercial performer, he has shared the stage with such artists as Branford Marsalis, Dave Holland, Robin Eubanks, Conrad Herwig, Bryan Lynch, Arturo Sandoval, Lee Konitz, and The Temptations, among others, and he has performed on several Carnival Cruise Lines ships.
+As a jazz/commercial performer, McIvor has shared the stage with such artists as Branford Marsalis, Dave Holland, Robin Eubanks, Conrad Herwig, Bryan Lynch, Arturo Sandoval, Lee Konitz, Max Weinberg, and The Temptations, among others, and he has performed on several Carnival Cruise Lines ships.
 Also an avid composer and arranger, McIvor publishes with C. Alan Publications.

 As a singer/songwriter/guitarist, McIvor has performed at venues throughout New England, New York, and North Carolina for over 20 years and he is a Breedlove Guitars Artist.
 He has been lead singer, rhythm guitarist, and backup vocalist for several different bands, and he continues to perform as a solo artist.
-He considers his main songwriting influences to be Dashboard Confessional, Nick Drake, Counting Crows, Bob Dylan, and Ellis Paul, and his songwriting style might best be described as a mixture of folk rock and alternative country.
+He considers his main songwriting influences to be Jason Isbell, Nick Drake, Dashboard Confessional, Counting Crows, Ellis Paul, and Jeff Buckley, and his songwriting style might best be described as a mix of folk, rock, and Americana.
 In 2005, McIvor’s song “Fall for You” won the John Lennon Songwriting Competition for the state of Connecticut.
 In addition to his own material, McIvor performs acoustic versions of many “Top 40” hits from the past 50-60 years, covering a wide range of genres and styles.

 McIvor is also a prolific writer of progressive contemporary praise and worship music.
 In 2018, he wrote “We’ll Be the Hands, We’ll Be the Feet” as the theme song for the Cooperative Baptist Fellowship of North Carolina’s Annual Gathering in Winston-Salem, NC; “Earth: Beloved Community” as the theme song for the Alliance of Baptists Annual Gathering in Dayton, OH; and “Visions of Hope” as the theme song for the Cooperative Baptist Fellowship’s “Selah Vie” retreat in Nashville, TN, and he served as a worship leader at each of these events.
 He also wrote “Called to Become,” which has become the theme song for Baptist Women in Ministry of North Carolina.
 In his position at Greystone Baptist, McIvor enjoys regularly writing and sharing new songs in worship.
-His original songs are available through the Convergence Music Project (https://www.convergencemp.com/artist/christian-mcivor.html) and also at christianmcivor.bandcamp.com, on YouTube, and he would be happy to share them with you if you contact him directly.
+His original songs are available through the Convergence Music Project, at christianmcivor.bandcamp.com, on YouTube, and he would be happy to share them with you if you contact him directly.

-In his free time, Christian likes to spend time with his beautiful wife Chrissy and their daughters Juliette and River, their dogs Sonny and Cash, and their cat Elwood.
+In his free time, Christian likes to spend time with his beautiful wife, Chrissy, their daughters, Juliette and River, their son, Thayer, their dogs, Sonny and Cash, and their cat, Dizzy.
 He is a diehard Boston sports fan and enjoys the outdoors, running, biking, hiking, and reading.